List of Neighbours characters introduced in 2017: Mannix Foster

 Mannix Foster, played by Sam Webb, made his first appearance on 26 June 2017.
-Webb's guest stint was announced in April 2017.
-Mannix is a friend of Leo Tanaka (Tim Kano), and Daniel Kilkelly of Digital Spy described Mannix as "a troublesome face from his past".
+Webb's guest stint was confirmed by Herald Sun reporters in March 2017.
+Of his casting, Webb stated "I auditioned, like everyone else, and got the part.
+I was a bit nervous but it's been amazing so far."
+He revealed that his character "stirs up a bit of trouble".
+Mannix is introduced as a friend of Leo Tanaka (Tim Kano).
+Daniel Kilkelly of Digital Spy described Mannix as "a troublesome face from his past".
 Mannix has been wrongly accused of being a snitch and comes to Leo for help after he is stabbed.
 Leo asks his brother David Tanaka (Takaya Honda) to treat Mannix and reveals that he was actually responsible for telling the police about a nightclub's "dodgy practices".
 Mannix disappears from town after being threatened by Leo's father Paul Robinson (Stefan Dennis).
 Conor McMullan of Digital Spy thought the conclusion to the storyline "seemed a little too easy" and said "would someone like Mannix really be scared that easily when he holds all the cards?"
 Mannix made a cameo appearance on 18 December 2018 in a flashback sequence, and made another appearance from 17 January 2019.
 Webb reprised the role in March 2020, as Mannix is revealed to have scammed Paul's friend Jane Harris (Annie Jones).

 Leo Tanaka organises a room for his friend Mannix at Robinsons motel.
 The motel's co-owner Stephanie Scully (Carla Bonner) becomes suspicious of him, after seeing people enter and leave his room.
 She also finds a bag of money in his room and Paul Robinson tells Leo that Mannix needs to leave by the end of the week.
 Steph later questions Mannix about his check out time.
 Mannix meets Elly Conway (Jodi Anasta) in Lassiter's Complex and she recognises him from the Sydney clubbing scene.
 She agrees to go for a drink with him to catch up.
 Mannix locks himself in his motel room and asks to see Leo.
 He reveals that he has been stabbed and Leo gets his brother David to treat him.
 Paul tells Leo that Mannix needs to leave, so Leo takes him to the backpackers' hostel, making his wound worse.
 Leo explains to David that he informed on the Renshaws, who were laundering money through a nightclub, but Mannix got the blame and that is likely the reason why he got stabbed.
 Mannix's condition worsens and David steals some morphine from the hospital to treat him.